containers/fetchit/docs/index.rst

    table of contents

-Harpoon
+Fetchit
 =======
-Harpoon was designed to allow for the hands off management of containers running on system running podman.
+Fetchit was designed to allow for the hands off management of containers running on system running podman.

 .. toctree::
    :maxdepth: 2